 4.2 Order of citations

-If you cite several publications to support one argument, order citations in parentheses alphabetically.
+Order citations alphabetically.
 Designate two or more works by one author (or by an identical group of authors) published in the same year by adding "a," "b," and so forth, after the year.

 Name and year: